Charlesverde/30-Days-Of-JavaScript/notes_js_04_arrays.md

 ### How to create an empty array

-In JavaScript, we can create an array in different ways.
 It is very common to use *const* instead of *let* to declare an array variable.
-If you ar using const it means you do not use that variable name again.
+If you are using const it means you do not use that variable name again.

 - Using Array constructor